enclar/an-autumn-harvest/README.md

 When the player presses the spacebar to shoot the bubble, the current trajectory angle can be accessed from the variable and used to determine the position where the bubble should land.

+### Game State
+The coordinates of the bubbles which are currently in the arena are stored in an array.

+After a bubble has been shot and checked for color clusters/floaters, a function will check for three possible scenarios:
+1. The player has won - The array of bubble coordinates will be empty
+2. The player has lost - The bubbles have reached the lowest row
+3. The game will continue - There are still bubble coordinates in the array and the bubbles have not reached the lowest row

+If the player has won/lost, a result message will pop up.
+By closing the message, the page will reload and the player can choose to play another round.

 ### Logic to determine where the bubble should land
+A function is used to check if the bubble will encounter any collisions in its trajectory path.

+There are a few possible scenarios:
+1. Right/left collision - A function will run to check the degree of collision and determine the landing position.
+If there is no collision detected in that row, it will call itself recursively to check the row above
+2. Out of screen - If the bubble is shot inaccurately and goes out of screen, a warning message will pop up
+3. Top of screen - If the bubble is shot into a space on the top row without encountering any collisions on the left/right, it will stop in that position

 ### Shooting the bubbles
 The motion of shooting the bubble is achieved by using an animation that will move the bubble to the determined landing position

 ### Logic for bubbles to pop
 There are two possible scenarios for a bubble to pop: